-Sparse - Less than 5 students per sq. mile

-Low - 5 to less than 10 students per sq. mile

-Medium - 10 to less than 20 students per sq. mile, and

-High - 20 or more students per sq. mile
+Sparse - Less than 5 students per sq. mile Low - 5 to less than 10 students per sq. mile Medium - 10 to less than 20 students per sq. mile, and High - 20 or more students per sq. mile

-For the districts with student net enrollments of less than 1,400, the PSSP increases each district's net enrollment by an amount determined by the following formula: Determine the enrollment difference between the district's actual enrollment and 1,400; multiply the difference by the percent derived by dividing the district's student population density into the student population density of the district with the lowest density, and; restrict the total net enrollment for each eligible district so that it does not exceed 1.400:
+For the districts with student net enrollments of less than 1,400, the PSSP increases each district's net enrollment by an amount determined by the following formula: Determine the enrollment difference between the district's actual enrollment and 1,400; multiply the difference by the percent derived by dividing the district's student population density into the student population density of the district with the lowest density.
+Additionally, HB 206, which passed during the 2019 special legislative session, further increases the enrollment amount by 10% up to a maximum of 1,400 students.